Before you configure SAML on Tableau Server, make sure your environment meets the requirements.

-When you enable SAML, user authentication is performed outside of Tableau, with the IdP.
-However, the user management is performed by an identity store: either an external identity store (Active Directory or by Tableau Server in a local identity store.
+When you enable SAML, user authentication is performed outside of Tableau, by the IdP.
+However, user management is performed by an identity store: either an external identity store (Active Directory or LDAP) or by Tableau Server in a local identity store.
 For more information about planning for user management with Tableau Server, see Identity Store.

-When you configure user authentication, you select the option that reflects how you want to use SAML.
+When you configure the identity store during Setup, you must select the option that reflects how you want to use SAML.
 If you want to use site-specific SAML, you must configure server-wide SAML before you configure individual sites.

-For site-specific SAML: If you have multiple sites on Tableau Server and want to set up each site for a particular IdP or IdP application (or configure some sites to not use SAML), configure Tableau Server to use local authentication.
+For site-specific SAML: If you have multiple sites on Tableau Server and want to set up each site for a particular IdP or IdP application (or configure some sites not to use SAML), configure Tableau Server to manage user with a local identity store.
 For site-specific SAML, Tableau Server relies on the IdP for authentication and does not use passwords.

-For server-wide SAML: If you configure server-wide SAML with a single IdP, you can configure Tableau Server to use local authentication or Active Directory for user management.
+For server-wide SAML: If you configure server-wide SAML with a single IdP, you can configure Tableau Server to use the local identity store or an external identity store.

 Server-wide SAML authentication and site-specific SAML authentication.
-In a multi-site environment, all users authenticate through a SAML IdP configured at the site level, and you specify a server-wide default SAML IdP for users that belong to multiple sites.
-To configure this scenario, the Tableau Server identity store must be configured for local authentication.
+In a multi-site environment, all users authenticate through a SAML IdP configured at the site level.
+In this scenario, you specify a server-wide default SAML IdP for users who belong to multiple sites.
+To configure this scenario, Tableau Server must be configured with a local identity store.

 Note: The REST API and tabcmd do not support SAML single-sign (SSO).
 To sign in, you must specify the name and password of a user who has been created on the server.
 The user may be managed by the local identity store or an external identity store, depending on how you have configured Tableau Server.
 For Tableau Online, you can specify the TableauID credentials of the user.
 REST API or tabcmd calls will have the permissions of the user you sign in as.

 Matching usernames: The user name stored in Tableau Server must match the configured user name attribute sent by the IdP in the SAML assertion.
 By default, Tableau Server expects the incoming assertion to contain an attribute called "username" with that user's information.
 For example, if the user name for Jane Smith is stored in PingFederate as jsmith, it must also be stored in Tableau Server as jsmith.

 If you are configuring SAML as part of the initial Tableau Server setup, make sure the account you plan to use exists in your IdP before you run setup.
 During Tableau Server setup you create the server administrator account.

-If you use Active Directory authentication with Tableau Server and have multiple Active Directory domains (that is, users belong to multiple domains, or your Tableau Server installation includes multiple domains), the IdP must send both the username and domain for a user in the SAML assertion.
+If you use an Active Directory or LDAP external identity store and you are running in multiple domains (that is, users belong to multiple domains, or your Tableau Server installation includes multiple domains), the IdP must send both the user name and domain attributes for a user in the SAML assertion.
 Both these user name and domain attributes must match exactly the user name and domain stored in Tableau Server.
 Do one of the following: